Why advertising Mark?

 I saw the trend in US magazines and it felt a bit different to what was happening UK advertising at the time so I thought it would be worth a punt.

-The 1990 Olympic campaign really got you noticed.
+That Olympic campaign really got you noticed didn’t it?

 It was the biggest poster campaign that we’d done at that point and we were delighted with the creative work and the initial reaction that it got.